 Abstract.

-High frequency jet (HFJV) and oscillatory (HFOV) ventilation were used to rescue newborns with congenital diaphragmatic hernia (CDH), who failed conventional mechanical ventilation (CV).
+INTRODUCTION: High frequency jet (HFJV) and oscillatory (HFOV) ventilation were used to rescue newborns with congenital diaphragmatic hernia (CDH), who failed conventional mechanical ventilation (CV).
 Changes in ventilator settings and pulmonary gas exchange were evaluated following transition to high frequency ventilation (HFV).

 METHODS: Records of patients with CDH rescued with HFV prior to surgical intervention between 2006 and 2015 were reviewed.
 Mean airway pressure (Pāw) and arterial blood gases during CV and those obtained within the first hour of HFV were compared.
 A composite repeated measure analysis was performed to evaluate longitudinal and intergroup variances.